fsilva3/rate-limiter-redis/README.md

 The `TokenBucket` constructor accepts the following options:

 - `capacity`: The maximum number of tokens in the bucket.
-- `refillInterval`: The milliseconds interval at which tokens are added to the bucket
+- `interval`: The milliseconds interval at which tokens are added to the bucket

 ## License